watspeed/systems-platform-security/lab5/lab5-guide.md

 chmod o+w public_dir
 ```

-Examnine the permission of this directory with
+Examine the permissions of this directory with
 ```bash
 ls -ld public_dir
 ```